New Haven, Connecticut: Other data

 It is estimated that 14% of New Haven residents are pedestrian commuters, ranking it number four by highest percentage in the United States.
 This is primarily due to New Haven's small area and the presence of Yale University.

-New Haven is noted for having the highest percentage of Italian American residents of any US city.
+New Haven is noted for having the highest percentage of Italian American residents of any US city, and is noted for its local style of pizza.

-New Haven is a predominantly Roman Catholic city, as the city's Dominican, Irish, Italian, Mexican, Ecuadorian, and Puerto Rican populations are overwhelmingly Catholic.
-The city is part of the Archdiocese of Hartford.
-Jews also make up a considerable portion of the population, as do Black Baptists.
-There is a growing number of (mostly Puerto Rican) Pentecostals as well.
-There are churches for all major branches of Christianity within the city, multiple store-front churches, ministries (especially in working-class Latino and Black neighborhoods), a mosque, many synagogues (including two yeshivas), and other places of worship; the level of religious diversity in the city is high.

 A study of the demographics of the New Haven metro area, based on age, educational attainment, and race and ethnicity, found that they were the closest of any American city to the national average.

 Economy

 New Haven's economy originally was based in manufacturing, but the postwar period brought rapid industrial decline; the entire Northeast was affected, and medium-sized cities with large working-class populations, like New Haven, were hit particularly hard.
 Simultaneously, the growth and expansion of Yale University further affected the economic shift.
 Today, over half (56%) of the city's economy is now made up of services, in particular education and health care; Yale is the city's largest employer, followed by Yale – New Haven Hospital.
-Other large employers include Southern Connecticut State University, Assa Abloy lock manufacturing, the Knights of Columbus headquarters, Higher One, Alexion Pharmaceuticals, Covidien and United Illuminating.< Clothing stores Gant and Ann Taylor were founded in the city.
+Other large employers include Southern Connecticut State University, Assa Abloy lock manufacturing, the Knights of Columbus headquarters, Higher One, Alexion Pharmaceuticals, Covidien and United Illuminating.
+Clothing stores Gant and Ann Taylor were founded in the city.

 In 2017, New Haven was ranked by a Verizon study as one of the top 10 cities in America for launching tech startups, and top two in New England.